-- (1) The purpose of the RMIT Retention and Disposal Authority (the Standard) is to provide the business with a set of consistent rules to facilitate efficient and compliant practices of retention and disposal of electronic records in alignment with legislative and business needs. - (2) The Standard: - a. defines the minimum retention period for RMIT electronic records authorises destruction of records that have satisfied minimum retention period identifies records that must be retained permanently. - (3) The Standard applies to electronic records only. - (4) For further advice on retention and disposal of physical and paper records, please refer to RMIT Archives (archives@rmit.edu.au).
+(1) The purpose of the RMIT Retention and Disposal Authority (the Standard) is to provide the business with a set of consistent rules to facilitate efficient and compliant practices of retention and disposal of records in alignment with legislative and business needs.

+(2) The Standard:

+- a. defines the minimum retention period for RMIT records - b. instructs the destruction of records that have satisfied minimum retention period - c. identifies records that must be retained permanently.